mathewlowry/myhub-gpt/permanent versions/atproto/Bluesky Adoption Challenge 1.md

 **The more you look at the challenge of getting people off X and onto Bluesky, the more multilayered it becomes.**

-*(This is version 2, published on my experimental wiki because I'm looking for comments, feedback and ideas ([ping me](https://bsky.app/profile/mathewlowry.bsky.social)).
-Version control in the footer)*
+*(This is published on my experimental wiki because I'm looking for comments, feedback and ideas, preferably on the Discord server, or just [ping me](https://bsky.app/profile/mathewlowry.bsky.social)).
+This is version 1 (more version control info in the footer).)*

 ![[adoptionchallenge.png]]
-As I mentioned in  [Feel the ATmosphere: it's 1995 all over again](https://myhub.ai/items/feel-the-atmosphere-its-1995-all-over-again), my Ahoy! workshop in April 2025 explored one aspect of what I've come to call "the Bluesky Adoption challenge": getting people to move away from X and the rest and onto Bluesky and the rest of the ATmosphere.
+As I mentioned in  [Feel the ATmosphere: it's 1995 all over again](https://myhub.ai/items/feel-the-atmosphere-its-1995-all-over-again), my Ahoy! workshop explored one aspect of what I've come to call "the Bluesky Adoption challenge": getting people to move away from X and the rest and onto Bluesky and the rest of the ATmosphere.

 Back then I had a reasonably simplistic view of the problem: